CaenJones/ChromeSEC/README.md

 For more information, please refer to <http://unlicense.org/>
 ```
-This portion of the code includes the `_includes`, `_plugins`, `_sass`, `assets`, `Gemfile`, and `_config.yml` files/directories.
-More files may be added later, but it shall be all the files related exclusively to the Jekyll side of this repository and nothing else.
+As of right now, this includes the `_includes`, `_plugins`, `_sass`, `assets`, `Gemfile`, and `_config.yml` files/directories.
+The license is related exclusively to the Jekyll side of this repository and nothing else.
 This README and all images and other files not listed here are under the MIT License of Caen Kole Jones.